 - Many factors determine PBGC's ability to meet future claims, most of which are outside the control of the Corporation.
-PBGC does not control which plans it takes in, benefit guarantees, funding rules, or premium structure.
-These items are set by Congress. - PBGC currently faces a significant negative net position "deficit" in its combined single-employer and multiemployer programs, with the expectation that its current assets will not cover expected future liabilities.
-The Board recognizes that the deficit of the PBGC cannot be addressed primarily through the investment policy.

-• The PBGC must be cognizant of future or contingent liabilities as well as those already booked.
+PBGC does not control plan termination criteria, benefit guarantees, funding rules, or premium structure.
+These items are set by statute. - PBGC currently faces a significant negative net position "deficit" in its single-employer program with current assets less than current liabilities.
+The Board recognizes that the deficit of the PBGC may not be addressed solely through the investment policy. - The PBGC must be cognizant of future or contingent liabilities as well as those already booked.
 The extent and timing of plan terminations depends upon economic, industry and/or company-specific conditions.
-The amount of losses will be affected by the severity of those events as well as by financial variables (stock market and interest rate levels) that affect performance of PBGC's portfolio.
+The amount of losses will be affected by the severity of those events as well as by financial variables (stock market and interest rate levels) that may also affect performance of PBGC's portfolio.
 Demographic shifts that lengthen expected life outcomes can also increase PBGC liabilities.

-The PBGC's investment policy, therefore, should consider these sources of risk - financial mismatching risk, systemic risk, demographic risk, and other appropriate risk factors.
+• The PBGC's investment policy, therefore, should consider systemic risk, asset-liability mismatch risk, demographic risk, and other appropriate risk factors.
 The PBGC should monitor these risk factors on a regular basis and take appropriate actions to protect assets and maintain prudent risk exposure consistent with the Investment Objectives.
 The focus should be on risk diversification for PBGC as a whole not only asset diversification.